Henryrjh/GATGNet/README.md

-# MSGEV-TJGNet
+# GTAGNet
-This is the official code for MSGEV-TJGNet.
+This is the official code for GTAGNet.
 ## Requirements

 ```python==3.8```